Star China Media

-Star China Media (星空华文传媒), also known as Star (CM) Holdings, is a Chinese media company owned by China Media Capital.
-The company operates television channels Xing Kong and Channel V Mainland China, and maintains Fortune Star film library.
+Star China Media (星空华文), also known as Star (CM) Holdings, is a Chinese media company owned by China Media Capital.
+The company operates its formerly television channels Xing Kong and Channel V Mainland China, and maintains Fortune Star film library.

 Its businesses were previously a part of the original News Corporation's Star TV group of television channels in Hong Kong.
 China Media Capital took over a percentage of shares in them in 2010, and completed acquisition in 2014.

 History

 Founding

 Star TV (Satellite Television Asian Region) was founded in British Hong Kong (now called Hong Kong since 1997) in 1991 as a joint venture between Hutchison Whampoa and Li Ka-Shing.
 It was launched as a Pan-Asian beam-to-air Hollywood English-language entertainment channel for Asian audiences.

 1991–2009

 In 1991, Star Greater China started with the first 5 channels included Prime Sports, Star Plus, BBC WSTV, MTV and Star Chinese Channel.

 In 1992, Rupert Murdoch's News Corporation purchased 63.6% of Star Greater China for $525 million, followed by the purchase of the remaining 36.4% on 1 January 1993.
 Star broadcasting operations were run from Rupert Murdoch's Fox Broadcasting premises.
 Murdoch declared that: